 The Rezo Cut Vs The Deva Cut

-The Deva cut is another popular curly hair cut which also follows a curl by curl dry cutting technique.
+The Deva cut is another popular curly hair cut that also follows a curl by curl dry-cutting technique.

 One of the issues that curly girls have been reporting with the Deva cut, is that the cut doesn’t produce an even result.

-As the curls are cut into layers, curlies who like to switch between curls and a straightened look, may not see very good results.
+As you cut the curls into layers, curlies who like to switch between curls and a straightened look, may not see very good results.

 Furthermore, cutting the hair into different layers can lead to breakage problems for certain hair types.